tnewman/PIoT/docs/index.rst

 of Things (IoT).
 The IoT consists of embedded devices that communicate with services on the internet, such as smart thermostats.
-PIoT is an open source platform that allows you to interact with sensors, view the readings of those sensors over time and receive text message notifications when a sensor detects that something has gone wrong.
+PIoT is an open source platform that allows you to interact with sensors, view the readings of those sensors over time on a dynamic website that is hosted on the Raspberry Pi and receive text message notifications when a sensor detects that something has gone wrong.
 PIoT has a sensor plugin system, so you can add your own sensors in addition to those that are supported through our kits.

 .. figure:: images/distancesensor.jpg
    :alt: PIoT Distance Sensor